Board of Directors

 R. Horace Johnson retired in 2004 as managing partner of the Raleigh, North Carolina office of Ernst and Young, a public accounting firm, where he had been employed since 1967.
 During this period, Mr. Johnson served in many firm leadership roles including serving as the managing partner for the North Carolina practice for three years and on the operating committee of the Carolinas practice for five years.
 He also maintained an active client service role during the 25 years he served as partner.

-Mr. Johnson serves on the Board of Directors of TrustAtlantic Financial Corporation, a corporation formed to serve as a bank holding company, and the Board of Directors of Investors Title Company.
-He also serves on the Board of Advisors of Wilmington Pharmaceuticals, LLC, a pharmaceutical development company.
-He is a member of Lucky 6, LLC, a private equity investment organization, and he serves on the Board of the following non-profit corporations: North Carolina Citizens for Business and Industry and the Council for Entrepreneurial Development.
+Mr. Johnson serves on the Board of Directors of TrustAtlantic Financial Corporation, and the Board of Directors of Investors Title Company.
+He also serves on the Board of Advisors of Wilmington Pharmaceuticals, LLC, a pharmaceutical company, and is a member of Lucky6, LLC, a private equity organization.

 Mr. McCallum resides in Northfield, Illinois with his wife and three children.
 Mr. McCallum's volunteer leadership roles included service for many years on the Board of Directors of the American Red Cross of Greater Chicago, and on the Board of Education of Sunset Ridge School District 29 in Northfield.